dtcenter/METplus/docs/Users_Guide/installation.rst

 **MET Python Embedding Requirements**

-If running use cases that use Python embedding, the **MET** executables must be installed with Python enabled and the following Python packages installed:
+If running use cases that use Python embedding, the **MET** executables must be installed with Python enabled.

-- xarray (2022.3.0)

-- numpy (1.22.4)

-- pandas (1.4.2)

-- netCDF4 (1.5.8)

 See `Appendix F Python Embedding <https://met.readthedocs.io/en/latest/Users_Guide/appendixF.html>`_ section in the MET User's Guide for more information.